zjuradoq/BioCRNPyler/docs/membrane_features.rst

     # Define component
     IMP = IntegralMembraneProtein(membrane_protein = "MP", product = "P")

-Optional arguments can also be supplied to control transport direction, stoichiometry, and compartment:
+Optional arguments may be provided to designate the direction of transport, define the stoichiometry, and specify the compartment.

 .. code-block:: python